taotien/SSROV/README.md

 		2. Graphical rather than text overlay for data
 		3. Options page to set streaming parameters in case badwidth isn't enough
 3. Develop salinity sensor module
+4. Modify pressure sensor to use I2C-3
+5. Make sure wiringPi doesn't interfere with I2C hacks
-4. Purchase and test ethernet add-on board or USB through the GPIO.
+6. Purchase and test ethernet add-on board or USB through the GPIO.
-5. Package and tutorial around ethernet gadget mode (for Pi0 only)
+7. Package and tutorial around ethernet gadget mode (for Pi0 only)
-6. List of apt packages required
+8. List of apt packages required
-7. Screenshots for everything
+9. Screenshots for everything

 ## Introduction
 The internet ROV is powered by the budget Raspberry Pi Zero and common off-the-shelf components found that is built around the Raspberry Pi platform as well as basic programming.
 The goal of this project is to enable a remote user to access a ROV without being on the docks.